riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

       expect(tasks[1]).toEqual('This is task 2');
       expect(tasks[2]).toEqual('This is task 1');
       done();
-    }, 200);
+    }, 400);
   });

 });
 {% endhighlight %}

-The first change is to explicitly set a `createdAt` date for each task so we can ensure they display in the expected order.
+The first change is to explicitly set a `createdAt` date for each task so we know what order we should be expecting them to appear.

 Next we've updated the title of our test in the `it ("should...` statement to indicate the tasks should display in a particular order.

 And finally we've changed the order of the tasks in the `expect statements`.

-With these changes we have ourselves a failing test.
+With these changes we have a failing test.

 <img src="../images/posts/meteor-client-testing-with-velocity-and-jasmine/step-4-fail-1.png" class="img-responsive" />